 Must Win Battles, a strategically powerful approach to long-term growth and success

-In an increasingly competitive world where businesses are constantly striving for growth and sustainable success, it is crucial to have a clear direction and focus on the most critical challenges.
-One of the most powerful methods to achieve this is the concept of 'Must Win Battles' (MWB), a concept developed by Peter Killing, Thomas Malnight and Tracey Keys.
-The development of the concept is based on interviews and studies of some 50 global companies.
+It’s easy to think that growth is about doing more.
+In practice, it’s often the opposite—it’s about prioritizing, focusing, and staying the course over time.
+One of the most powerful methods for achieving this is the concept of “Must Win Battles” (MWB), a concept developed by Peter Killing, Thomas Malnight, and Tracey Keys.
+The concept was developed based on interviews and studies of some 50 global companies.

 It's about identifying and focusing on a few crucial battles, which if won, will have a transformative effect on the future of the company.
 This approach has helped many companies focus their resources and energies on what really matters, which in turn creates lasting growth and competitive advantage.